Candid conversations can be hard. Here’s how to have uncomfortable conversations productively.

-I get this question from leaders often, “how do I share something with someone that they do not want to hear?”
+I get this question from leaders often, “how do I have a conversation with someone about something difficult?”

 It’s a tough one as a leader.
 I get it.
 I wrestled with this endlessly throughout my career leading teams.
 Often, as leaders, it is our duty to share feedback and unpleasant information with our team.
 This can feel stressful, and we procrastinate the tough talk, just hoping “It will get better.”

-Yet, as I coach and speak to leaders, I see how uncomfortable conversations can have a positive impact, when done effectively.
-When done well, the relationship improves through increased trust, and the team member can feel safer knowing that people care enough about them to share something difficult to share.
+Yet, as I coach and speak to leaders, I see how uncomfortable, candid conversations can have a positive impact, when done effectively.
+When done well, the relationship improves through increased trust, and the team member can feel safer knowing that people care enough about them to share something difficult.

 Some scenarios I hear…sound familiar?